viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 QueryResult Caching
 -------------------

-Kasper framework provides a way to cache query results based on the used query, the cache is enabled per QueryService and by default is disabled.
+Kasper framework provides a way to cache query results based on the submitted query, the cache is enabled per QueryService and is disabled by default.

-It is based on JSR 107 - JCache for selecting a cache implementation.
+It is based on **JSR 107 - JCache** for selecting a cache implementation.
 By default no cache implementation is provided by the framework you can use any implementation of JCache (for example using ehcache-jcache).

-To enable the cache for a query service with default configuration, just put @XKasperQueryCache annotation:
+To enable the cache for a query service with default configuration, just put **@XKasperQueryCache** annotation:

 .. code-block:: java
     :linenos: